privacyguides/privacyguides.org/docs/frontends.md

 ## YouTube
 <div class="admonition warning" markdown>
 <p class="admonition-title">Warning</p>
 Google has started blocking requests from widely used IPs, including VPNs.
-This impacts Invidious public instances and to a lesser extent Piped public mirrors.
-Mobile and Desktop apps listed below can sucessfully bypass the blocking attempts { .annotate }, if you keep them updated.
+This impacts Invidious public instances Piped public mirrors.
+Mobile and Desktop apps that directly connect to Google servers can more reliably bypass the blocking attempts { .annotate }, if you keep them updated.

 1. Last checked: 2024-07-31
 ### FreeTube